HariSekhon/Knowledge-Base/oracle.md

 You should add a new temp tablespace for a bigfile tablespace or add a new temp tablespace datafile for smallfile tablespace.

-Check for low activity time there are no active sessions using temp tablespace before dropping the old temporary file:
+Check for a low activity time and that there are no currently active sessions using temp tablespace before dropping the old temporary file:

 [HariSekhon/SQL-scripts - oracle_show_sessions_using_temp_tablespace.sql](https://github.com/HariSekhon/SQL-scripts/blob/master/oracle_show_sessions_using_temp_tablespace.sql)